 Nevada has a law that permits medical marijuana use.
 However, the law does not require employers to accommodate the use of medical marijuana in the workplace.
 Many companies have addressed medical marijuana in their drug free workplace policies and have a provision that the use of marijuana is prohibited if the employee chooses to work for that particular company.
 For DOT companies this is Federal law, medical marijuana is not recognized.
 You should consult an attorney to advise whether you should inform your employer if you are registered with the Nevada Medical Marijuana Program.
 Employers should review their drug free workplace program and address medical marijuana in their policy.

 Yes, unlike most others, e7 Health is properly licensed to perform instant or rapid drug testing.
-This means that negative results are available in minutes.Quest Diagnostics, Labcorp, and most other clinics in Las Vegas and Chicago do not offer instant or rapid drug testing. e7 Health offers instant or rapid drug testing at locations in Las Vegas and Chicago with a six panel drug test and a ten panel drug test.
+This means that negative results are available in minutes.Quest Diagnostics, Labcorp, and most other clinics in Las Vegas do not offer instant or rapid drug testing. e7 Health offers instant or rapid drug testing at locations in Las Vegas with a six panel drug test and a ten panel drug test.

 Many vendors (our competitors) will guarantee 24 hours turnaround time on drug testing.
 This is impossible and e7 Health will not make this claim.
 We will make sure the turnaround on drug testing is just as quick as possible to insure an accurate result.
 A delayed accurate result if far better than and inaccurate rushed result.
 Our drug testing specimens are shipped to our laboratory with overnight courier service and most negative specimens (90%) will be reported the next business day.
 We have the fastest drug testing turnaround time in Las Vegas.